gernst/easyparse/README.md

 Limitations
 -----------

+The library is probably slow and would suffer from backtracking on ambiguous grammars.

 The [combinator](https://github.com/scala/scala-parser-combinators)
 library (no longer) shipped with Scala is much more feature complete and supports left recursion by packrat parsing.